 Even if you don’t feel like you are exercising too much right now, there may come a time when your workout patterns change.
 Perhaps an athletic season will be starting or you will be preparing for some specific competition or event.
 Whatever the case, it’s still helpful to know when you are overdoing it with working out.

 According to the Centers for Disease Control (CDC), most adults should shoot for 150 minutes per week of moderate-intensity exercise, 75 minutes per week of vigorous exercise intensity, or some combination of the two.
 Working out at this level will help your cardiovascular health and overall wellness, benefit the immune system, and help you fight off health problems like heart disease and obesity.

 In addition to these two recommendations, the CDC also advises that you perform strength exercises that help you build muscle on at least two days per week.
 Strength training is important for functional health, but it can also help you lose weight.

 Finally, keep in mind that you should always give yourself time for recovery.
 As mentioned above, simply taking a few rest days in a row is one of the best ways to treat problems stemming from excessive exercise.

 Remember that this information and other things you find online should not be taken as medical advice.
 Consulting with a sports medicine doctor, personal trainer or other fitness specialist will help you avoid problems from working out too much.
 Whether you're interested in weight loss, enjoy running ultramarathons or triathlons, or simply want to be in the best possible shape, regular physical activity is vital.
-But to reduce the risk of injury from overuse of ligaments and muscles, make sure you schedule a reasonable amount of exercise and give yourself plenty of rest days.
+To reduce the risk of injury from overuse of ligaments and muscles, make sure you schedule a reasonable amount of exercise and give yourself plenty of rest days.
 This will ensure that exercise only makes you happier, healthier, and the best version of yourself possible!